 The Fred Hollows Foundation is committed to promoting and adhering to the highest standards of probity and accountability in its governance and operations.
 The Foundation takes a Zero Tolerance approach towards cases of Financial Crime in its activities and operations within the organisation and under its projects and programs.
-Financial Crime includes activities related to Fraud, Corruption, Terrorism Financing, Money Laundering or violation of Sanctions.
 This Policy sets out the principles and commitments to guide that approach.